edgarronda/Herreria/README.md

-# ConsumerGoods
+# Herreria.
-Software for Consumer Goods industry.
+Software for Herreria.